Panasonic TS7 vs Canon D30

 Review summary: Panasonic TS7 vs Canon D30

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic TS7 and the Canon D30?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DC-TS7: